-A good realtor can find you a house.
-A great realtor can find you a home.
-For hundreds of foreign-born orphaned children, there are few greater "realtors" in this world than Bernice Gottlieb, an individual who has spent years breaking down foreign and domestic obstacles in order to find children caring and loving homes in America.
+A good realtor can find you a house but a great realtor like Hamilton Realtors can find you a home.
+For hundreds of foreign-born orphaned children, there are few greater “realtors” in this world than Bernice Gottlieb, an individual who has spent years breaking down foreign and domestic obstacles in order to find children caring and loving homes in America.

 In 1969, Bernice, who is now Principal Broker and founder of Hudson Shores Realtors, and her husband Ferdinand, adopted a daughter from South Korea.